DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/01_PrimerPPAppScenario.md

 # 2. Introduction to Power Platform

+## Environment

+Your home for this hackathon is your designated Power Platform environment.
+A PowerPlatform environment represents an environment such as development or production as you know it from software engineering.
+PowerPlatform distinguishes certain environment types (such as sandbox or production) that come with less or more functionality.
+An environment can be equipped with Dataverse or not.
+Your designated environment comes of course with dataverse since we will use Dataverse for persistency.
+In the Hackathon we don't work with a repository associated with the environment.

+Artefacts such as dataverse tables, apps etc. can either be directly created in an environment or created indirectly by importing a solution.
+Solutions are explained further down.
+In our case you will enhance artefacts that were imported into the environment.

 ## Web portal of Power Platform

 The most important tool from the hackathon perspective is the web portal.
-It allows you to work with all relevant components for our hackathon such as the Dataverse, Power Apps and solutions.
+It allows you to work with all relevant components for our hackathon such as the Dataverse, Power Apps and Solutions.
 The portal is scoped to a certain environment.
-A PowerPlatform environment represents an environment such as dev or prod as you know it from software engineering.
-PowerPlatform environment types are for instance sandbox or production.
 The picture below shows a screenshot of the portal.

 <br><img src="./images/intro_power_platform.png" /><br>